maizakabir/Bistro-Central-Website/README.md

 Features:
 There is a home page and a catering page.
-The home page has "sections"-"about", "menu", "services", and "contact us":
+The home page has "sections"-"home", about", "menu", "services", and "contact us":
+"Home" takes you to the first part of the home page.

 ![image](https://user-images.githubusercontent.com/43327790/47950887-88955d00-df83-11e8-84de-f615afa2011b.png)
 ![image](https://user-images.githubusercontent.com/43327790/47950907-ce522580-df83-11e8-92df-be47794dbbeb.png)